Fees and Deposit Limits6.0/10

 “Unlike a lot of robo advisors that invest in third-party index funds, we use our own proprietary investment strategies to deliver a diversified portfolio designed to provide greater exposure to long term out-performance factors.”

 If you are new to our site, you should know that we always begin our robo advisor reviews by discussing the fees and deposit limits.
-With Polaris Portfolios, the system will charge management fees of 0.75% per year if your account balance is over $500.
+With Polaris Portfolios, the system will charge management fees of 0.95% per year and has no minimum deposit.

-In terms of deposit limits, Polaris Portfolios is now on par with other robo advisors at a reasonable $500.
-While this amount isn’t going to make you rich, it’s a good way to dip your feet into the water, so to speak, before committing to a higher contribution.
+Polaris Portfolios has no deposit or account minimum.
+Investing a small amount isn’t going to make you rich, but it’s a good way to dip your feet into the water, so to speak, before committing to a higher contribution.
 Polaris’ minimum balance used to be $5,000, which I could see making some investors nervous.

 If you’re choosing a Robo Advisor, you should always consider the flexibility of the service.
 Polaris Portfolios is a fully-automated investment service with a human touch.
 The service offers unlimited email support.
 Simply send them an email and an investment representative will answer your query within one business day.